google/security-research/kernelctf/rules.md

 # kernelCTF rules

+> [!WARNING]
+> These rules apply from 2026-04-30, you can find [the previous version of the rules on Github](https://github.com/google/security-research/blob/50daccf87c86c36c6e82bbd344ba71c7f33f4161/kernelctf/rules.md).

-kernelCTF is a part of the [Google VRP](https://bughunters.google.com/about/rules/6625378258649088/google-and-alphabet-vulnerability-reward-program-vrp-rules) and is focused on making exploiting Linux kernel vulnerabilities harder by inviting security researchers to demonstrate their exploitation techniques on 0-day and 1-day vulnerabilities in various kernel versions.
-This includes the kernel version with our experimental mitigations; we'd like to see if and how researchers can bypass these mitigations.
+kernelCTF is a part of the [Google VRP](https://bughunters.google.com/about/rules/6625378258649088/google-and-alphabet-vulnerability-reward-program-vrp-rules) and is focused on making exploiting Linux kernel vulnerabilities harder by inviting security researchers to demonstrate their exploitation techniques on 0-day and 1-day vulnerabilities.

 We are asking researchers to publish their submissions, helping the community to learn from each other's techniques.